jat10/exmedias/README.md

 By adding this, your collection will be setup properly adding the proper collections to your database.

-Before running your project perform the following mix commands:
+Before running your project perform the following mix command:

-- ``MongoDB`` project: mix media.setup
+- mix media.setup

 Now you are all set to start using Media. 🎉